 - you lash out at people.

 Anger usually occurs when there’s something going on in life that makes you feel upset, frustrated, hurt or bored.
-Sometimes anger is an immediate response to a specific event, while at other times it builds up over time.
+Sometimes anger is an immediate response to a specific event, such as getting a bad mark or someone cutting you off in traffic, or it can build up over time.
 Whatever the reason, feeling angry or seeing someone else become angry should alert you that something isn’t right.

 When anger becomes a problem